 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The self-insurance administrator at companies/organizations, with a current BMV-issued Certificate of Self-Insurance, must mail or fax the information below when the BMV requests proof of financial responsibility.
+The self-insurance administrator at companies/organizations, with a current BMV-issued Certificate of Self-Insurance, must utilize the EIFS program to submit appropriate proof of financial responsibility.